myollie/django-onmydesk/README.rst

 Quick start
 ------------

-1. Add "reports" to your INSTALLED_APPS setting like this:
+1. Add "onmydesk" to your INSTALLED_APPS setting like this:

     INSTALLED_APPS = [
         ...
-        'reports',
+        'onmydesk',
     ]

 2. Run `python manage.py migrate` to create the polls models.